gschueler/edam/docs/how-it-works.md

 ### Breadcrumbs

 In recursive mode, each page in a subdirectory will also include the breadcrumb navigation links.
 Each link will go to the index page of a higher-level directory.

-## Auto-clean

-Edam uses a few template and intermediate files when generating the appropriate source to feed to pandoc.
-By default all of the template and intermediate files are "auto-cleaned", that is, deleted, after use.
-However, you may want to use the `--no-auto-clean` flag once to generate the `toc.conf` and/or template files, and then customize them to your liking.
-They won't be overwritten if they already exist.

-A typical use might be: use `--no-auto-clean`, customize one or two templates, and remove the rest of the generated files.
-Then run edam as normal and the other files will be autocleaned to keep your sourcebase clean.

 ## Templates